MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/configure-sharepoint-store-settings.md

 2. In the left pane, under **Admin centers**, select **SharePoint**.
 (You might need to select **Show all** to see the list of admin centers.)
 If the classic SharePoint admin center appears, select **Open it now** at the top of the page to open the new SharePoint admin center.

-3. In the left pane of the new SharePoint admin center, select **Classic features**.
+3. In the left pane of the new SharePoint admin center, select **More features**.

 4. Under **Apps**, select **Open**, and then select **Configure Store Settings**.